 I created Lookatbowen.com thirteen years ago because I wanted to create a web site that offered something useful for me to work on and it was a great way to display photographs and post messages to family and friends back home (South Africa).
 It has since become a major part of our lives.
 In recent times I have become quite a gadget and phone freak and have used the site to review the various bits of software and hardware that I have bought or had opportunity to use.

 A little history about myself (Mike) and Jo Bowen.

 I met Jo back in 1997 while working as a network administrator at Rance Timber in Stutterheim, South Africa.
-In fact, I worked with Jo’s Mom (Jennie) and it’s definitely thanks to Jennie that Jo and I got together.
+In fact, I worked with Jo’s Mom (Jennie) and it’s definitely thanks to Jennie that Jo and I met.

-When I started at Rance Timber, internet and email was non-existant and it was my job to get the company into the 20th Century.
+When I started at Rance Timber, Internet and email was non-existent and it was my job to get the company into the 20th Century.
 At first, we only had one machine connected to the internet (mine of course), and so all incoming & outgoing email had to pass through my computer.
-I was the email postman as such delivering messages to everyone in the company.
-I soon discovered that Jennie had a daughter studying Veterinary Nursing at Onderstepoort, a fairly huge university campus outside of Pretoria.
+I was the email postman as such, delivering messages to everyone in the company.
+I soon discovered that my colleague Jennie had a daughter studying Veterinary Nursing at Onderstepoort, a fairly large university campus outside of Pretoria.
 One thing led to another and soon Jo and I were communicating via email.
-This lasted for about four months when I finally met her in person, (Our first introduction and I had a large hamburger in my mouth… Talk about 1st impressions, I can only wonder what Jo thought..
+This lasted for about four months until I finally met her in person, (Our first introduction and I had a large hamburger in my mouth… Talk about 1st impressions, I can only wonder what Jo thought..
 Ha Ha!).

 Starting life in England